Statcounter

 I was involved in a strange, almost bizarre conversation last Sunday afternoon.
 My nephews, Oscar and Timo had come for lunch and before we ate, Timo, who is three, was sitting on my knee while we read The Beano.

-“No. Don’t get that,” she said.
-“It’s got no freebies - no stickers or models or games.”
+“No, don’t get that,” she said.
+“It’s got no freebies - no stickers, models or games.”

-“No it hasn’t and that’s because it’s a proper comic,” I told her.
+“No, it hasn’t.
+That’s because it’s a proper comic,” I told her.

 “Hello William.”